 In Hungary, agricultural production practically stopped growing in the late 1980s.
 This was followed by a dramatic drop in the 1990s, as a result of the economic and political transition taking place in the country.
 The gross value of agricultural production dropped by 20% to 40% from the level of the 1980s.
 The drop was smaller for crop production (10-30%) than for animal husbandry.
 The output of the latter was only two thirds or less of the level of 1990 (Laczka and Soós, 2003).
 The volume index of gross agricultural production reached a minimum in 1993 of 69.1% of the level of 1990.
 The crop production has fluctuated considerably since 1993.
 It dropped in 2002-2003 and 2007 due to drought.
 In contrast, agricultural production was relatively high due to the significantly high crop production in 2004 and 2008.
 Animal husbandry remained at a low level between 1993 and 2004 and decreased after the European Union accession (2004) (Laczka, 2007).
-In recent years swine population decreased further, while cattle population increased as a result of the state incentives to promote the recovery of livestock sector.
-The volume of the total output of agriculture (its value at the previous year's prices)

-was down by 16% in 2022.
-The largest contributors to the decline in the output were cereals (accounting for 11 percentage points) and industrial crops (accounting for 3.9 percentage points) (HCSO, 2023).
+In recent years swine population decreased further, while cattle population increased as a result of the state incentives to promote the recovery of livestock sector until 2020, however the population decreased by 5.4% since 2021.
+The volume of the total output of agriculture (its value at the previous year's prices) was down by 16% in 2022.
+The largest contributors to the decline in the output were cereals (accounting for 11 percentage points) and industrial crops (accounting for 3.9 percentage points) (HCSO, 2023a).
+In 2023 the output volume of the agricultural sector increased by 25.2% compared to 2022.
+The largest contributors were the cereals again with their 65.4% increase.
+Besides fertilizer prices were 37% lower than a year earlier.
+(HCSO, 2024) The agricultural land area was 55% of the total (HCSO, 2023b).